Multi-View Fusion of Sensor Data for Improved Perception and Prediction in Autonomous Driving: RELATED WORK

 Most of the detection methods, as discussed above, use only one feature representation of LiDAR.
 Some recent research explore the idea of combining multiple LiDAR feature representations, known as the Multi-View (MV) approach.
 MV3D \cite{chen2017multi} uses a BEV-based network to perform region proposal, applies Region of Interest (ROI) pooling on BEV, RV, and image feature map to extract 1D feature vector for each view, and fuses the 1D features of different views before the final detection heads.
 MVF \cite{zhou2019end} first voxelizes the point cloud in two different views: BEV and perspective view, extracts point-wise embedding in the two views separately to augment the point-wise feature, then applies PointPillar-style BEV network to generate detection.
-MVLidarNet \cite{chen2020mvlidarnet} first performs semantic segmentation on RV representation of LiDAR points, projects the predicted segmentation class probability into BEV, and applies a second network to generate detection on BEV feature map.
 Each of the methods discussed above has certain weaknesses.
 MV3D uses a large network for each view and only performs late MV fusion after ROI cropping.
 MVF uses expensive additional networks to obtain point-wise embedding in multiple views before applying the backbone BEV network.
-MVLidarNet is computationally efficient, but it only fuses RV segmentation output to BEV, and gives inferior detection results than recent BEV detectors on KITTI \cite{geiger2012we}.
-In comparison, our proposed method extracts informative RV features with a lightweight network and fuses to existing state-of-the-art BEV architecture before the object detection is performed, which gives significant performance improvements at a small computation cost.
+In comparison, our proposed method extracts informative RV features with a lightweight network and fuses to existing state-of-the-art BEV architecture before object detection is performed, giving significant performance improvements at a small computation cost.